Places to Visit Around Helensburgh and Loch Lomond

 Rosneath Peninsula – Lovely views over sealochs, good walks and quiet cycling.

-East Loch Lomond – Glengoyne Distillery, galleries, footpaths, Inchcailloch Nature Reserve, Ben Lomond.
+East Loch Lomond – Glengoyne Distillery, footpaths, Inchcailloch Nature Reserve and the Conic (hill) from Balmaha, Ben Lomond from Rowardennan.

 Inveraray – 18thC planned town, old town jail, stately home of Duke of Argyll.

-Trossachs – Forest walks, woollen centres, SS ‘Sir Walter Scott’ cruises, Mountain biking, Go Ape aerial adventure.
+Trossachs – Forest walks, SS ‘Sir Walter Scott’ cruises, mountain biking, Go Ape aerial adventure.

 Cowal Peninsula – Benmore Botanic Gardens, Puck’s Glen, forest walks & bike rides